ld32/deleteAndRestore/README.md

 I tested the scripts with 3T real data.
 The 3T data has 3035 .dat files to delete.
-Creating the .cmd file costed a few seconds; deleting the data spent less than 1 minutes; and restore the data costed 1 hour and 44 minutes.
+Creating the .cmd file costed a few seconds; deleting the data spent less than 1 minutes; and restoring the data costed 1 hour and 44 minutes.
-Because is slower to restore data, I modified the code to also create multiple restoreX.cmd files, each of them resotre 1000 .dat files.
-When restoring data, we use them to restore .dat files in batches using sbatch command, each job restore 1000 files:
+Because it is slow to restore data, I modified the code to also split the commands into subset into files, each of them contains 1000 .dat files.
+When restoring data, we can use these subset files to restore .dat files in batches using sbatch command, each job restore 1000 files:
 ```bash
 restoreAll.sh backupDir/ testData/ sbatch 2>&1 | tee -a restore.log
 ```